-Weekly food waste collections will start in the Borough of Havant during Spring 2026, enabling you to boost the amount you recycle.
+Weekly food waste collections will start in areas within the Borough of Havant from April 2026, enabling you to boost the amount you recycle.
 This major change will help residents recycle more, reduce what goes to incineration, and turn leftovers into something genuinely useful.

 Required under the Environment Act 2021, 'Simpler Recycling' aims to increase household recycling rates by making it easier for people to recycle the same materials across the country.